 \section{Introduction}

 Propagation of intense laser beam in high temperature plasma relevant for the inertial confinement fusion results in significant loss of laser energy to stimulated Raman back-scatter (SRS) \cite{GoldmanBoisPhisFL1965} producing the electromagnetic waves at different frequency and Langmuir waves \cite{KrallTrivelpiece1973} (LW).
 If the LW wavenumber $k$ satisfies, $k\lambda_D\gtrsim0.2$, the ``kinetic" regime, then kinetic effects related to electron trapping \cite{ManheimerFlynnPhysFL1971,DewarPhysFL1972,MoralesNeilPRL1972} become important \cite{RosePOP2005,KlineMontgomeryBezzeridesCobblePRL2005,KlineMontgomeryYin2006,WinjumFahlenMoriPOP2007,ChangDodinPOP2015}, where $\lambda_D$ is the Debye length.
-LW filamentation in the kinetic regime saturates SRS \cite{YinAlbrightRoseBowersPOP2009} by reducing the LW's coherence.
+LW filamentation in the kinetic regime saturates SRS \cite{YinAlbrightBowersDaughtonRosePOP2008,YinAlbrightRoseBowersPOP2009} by reducing the LW's coherence.

-In Part I of this series we addressed LW filamentation in the kinetic regime by studying both analytically and through 2+2D (two spatial dimensions and two velocity dimensions) spectral Vlasov simulations, the transverse instability of the special class of one-dimenational (1D) Bernstein-Greene-Kruskal (BGK) modes \cite{BernsteinGreeneKruskal1957}.
+In Part I \cite{SilantyevLushnikovRosePOP2017} of this series we addressed LW filamentation in the kinetic regime by studying both analytically and through 2+2D (two spatial dimensions and two velocity dimensions) spectral Vlasov simulations, the transverse instability of the special class of one-dimensional (1D) Bernstein-Greene-Kruskal (BGK) modes \cite{BernsteinGreeneKruskal1957}.
 That class approximates the adiabatically slow creation of BGK modes by SRS.
 In this paper we take an alternative approach by dynamically preparing BGK-like initial conditions through either weak or strong SRS-like pumping.
 We found that these 1D BGK-like solutions obtained via weak pumping have the same transverse instability growth rate as BGK modes of Part I suggesting a universal mechanism for kinetic saturation of SRS in laser-plasma interaction experiments.
 We found that strong pumping (compared to weak pumping) results in further increase of the growth rate of the transverse instability thus speeding up LW filamentation.
 We also compare the result of our numerical simulations to the corresponding results in Ref. \cite{BergerBrunnerBanksCohenWinjumPOP2015,BanksPrivate2016}.